 Think about the journey your candidates’ data will take, from the moment it enters your organisation.
 You should also document what information you collect about candidates at each stage of your recruitment process, and document how your organisation(s) use that data.

-As part of being GDPR compliance, you will need to define your organisation’s legal bases for processing candidates’ information.
+As part of your work towards GDPR compliant processes, you will need to define your organisation’s legal bases for processing candidates’ information.
 You should define and document these legal bases during your data mapping exercise.

 Review your privacy notice